 On one hand, they come across as being nobility personified.
 At the same time, they unleash enormous reserves of strength while defending loved ones.
 Spanish Mastiffs love attention, so treat obedience sessions as the time to bond and build trust.

-A judicious combination of indoor and outdoor exercise works well for this breed, despite being a relatively calm mastiff breed.
-Though, never leave them outdoor on their own without having them in a safe enclosure.
+A judicious combination of indoor and outdoor exercise works well for this breed, despite being a calm mastiff breed.
+Though, never leave them outdoor on their own without having them in a safe enclosure, as they may wander off.

 20. Turkish Mastiff

 Aksaray Malaklisi or the Turkish Mastiff gets its name from Aksaray, an Anatolian city.
-Malaklisi, the second half of the name, derives from the Turkish word “malak,” which translates to lips in honor of their perpetually dropped black lips.
+Malaklisi, the other half of the name, derives from the Turkish word “malak,” which translates to lips, due to their perpetually dropped black lips.

 Descendants of the Molossus breed, Turkish Mastiffs sport a bigger build as compared to their Anatolian cousins, the Kangal Shepherd.
 They’re also related to the English Mastiff, from whom they seem to have inherited their athleticism.